From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Introduction

-Another limitation is \textit{over-smoothing}, which restricts the discrimination ability of nodes, \ie, node representations of different classes will converge to indistinguishable after repeated node interactions~\cite{li2018deeper}.
-On the one hand, it causes the performance of GNNs to degenerate when increasing the layers~\cite{GCN,liu2020towards}.
-On the other hand, recent work has also found that even the shallow GNNs are surprisingly inferior to MLP on some heterophily datasets~\cite{pei2019geom}.
-Since the connected nodes on heterophily datasets are usually from different classes, the massive local inter-class neighbors would still cause node interaction to blur the class boundaries~\cite{zhu2020beyond}.
-Recently, to consider the neighbor influence of each hop for maintaining the node discrimination, emerging advanced node interaction GNNs, such as deep GNNs with residual connection~\cite{chen2020simple,li2021deepgcns} and heterophilic-graph-oriented GNNs with adaptive aggregation~\cite{bo2021beyond,suresh2021breaking,zhu2020beyond}, have achieved promising results.
-However, although adaptively considering the influence of each hop neighbor, they still suffer from high computational costs and cannot handle large-scale datasets.
+Another limitation is \textit{over-smoothing}, which restricts the discriminative ability of nodes, \ie, node representations will converge to indistinguishable after repeated node interactions~\cite{li2018deeper,chen2020measuring}.
+On one hand, it causes performance degeneration when increasing layers of GNNs~\cite{GCN,liu2020towards}.
+On the other hand, in some heterophily graphs where connected nodes are usually from different classes, shallow GNNs are also surprisingly inferior to pure Multi-ayer Perceptrons (MLPs)~\cite{pei2019geom,zhu2020beyond}.
+The reason is the interaction among massive local inter-class neighbors would blur class boundaries of nodes~\cite{zhu2020beyond,hou2020measuring,chen2022graph}.
+Recently, to carefully consider the neighbor influence and maintain the node discrimination, emerging advanced node interaction GNNs, such as deep GNNs with residual connections~\cite{chen2020simple,li2021deepgcns} and heterophilic-graph-oriented GNNs with adaptive aggregation~\cite{bo2021beyond,suresh2021breaking,yan2021two,luan2021heterophily}, have achieved promising results.
+However, these advanced node interactions suffer high computational costs and fail to handle large-scale datasets.